 Selenium testing tool automates browser-based web applications allowing an agile tester to automate repeated test scripts so they can come up with more critical test scenarios.
-Selenium automation testing speeds up the test execution process and improves testing performance as a whole.
+Selenium testing tool speeds up the test execution process and improves testing performance as a whole.

 There are tonnes of open-source software available over the internet.
 However, before incorporating any open-source framework into our projects we need to think about its credibility.
 How actively is it being managed and by whom?

 Selenium is one of the most popular open-source test automation framework.
 The Selenium Project is being actively managed and has been improvising the Selenium software since 2004.
-Selenium also has a huge user community, so in case you get stuck with something.
+Selenium teting tool also has a huge user community, so in case you get stuck with something.
 You can easily troubleshoot it with the help of Selenium community, Selenium tutorials, blogs, and discussion forums.

 Selenium automation testing is widely adopted throughout the web development domain.
 Almost every business that is running online through a website or web-application is having Selenium tool incorporated in their testing workflows.

-Although Selenium tool is a test automation framework it isn't limited to testers alone.
+Although Selenium testing tool is a test automation framework it isn't limited to testers alone.
 Being compatible with multiple programming languages, Selenium has open ways for developers to automate their unit testing efforts too.
-Even DevOps team integrate Selenium in their CI/CD tools to ensure a rigorous round of browser automation testing every time a code change is committed through pipeline from one stage environment to another.
+Even DevOps team integrate Selenium testing tool in their CI/CD tools to ensure a rigorous round of browser automation testing every time a code change is committed through pipeline from one stage environment to another.

 Being an open-source framework, it wouldn't be wrong to comment that Selenium serves as a lifeline to many freelancer web developers & web testers.